EricChristopherDee/Networking_Notes/README.md

 • Each domain section can be 63 characters long, and a complete FQDN (fully qualified domain name) is limited to 255 characters

+DCHP (Dynamic Host Configuration Protocol)

+• Dynamic allocation uses a device to allocate a pre-set group of IP addresses.
+It will usually try to assign the same IP over and over if it is available.
+Server discovery (send a server discovery message ) [UDP] port 68 sends a message to a destination [UDP] port 67.
+DHCPDISCOVER missage is a UDP datagram with destination port 68/source 68 using a 255.255.255.255 destination, and a 0.0.0.0 source.
+Any DHCP servers on the network can find this.
+If the discovery message is acceptable, the response comes back as a DHCP offer with a destination of port 68/source 67, that gets sent with a destination broadcast ip 255.255.255.255, and the DCHP server address as the source, allowing the requestor to accept/link.